som3canadian/Some-Tools/README.md

 - `check-update` - Check Update for an installed tools and Update it if you want.
 - `check-update-all` - Check Update for all installed tools
 - `git-search` - Search for a tool on github
+- `search-poc` - Search for a PoC in the PoC-in-GitHub tool
 - `self-update` - Check Update for Some-Tools and Update if you want
 - `add-tool` - Create template for a new tool (./sometools.sh add-tool newtoolname category)
 - `uninstall` - Uninstall a tool (Trying uninstall with the tool built-in uninstall.sh before Cleaning from our project)